Health Guide

 If you have functioning lungs, liver, kidneys and small intestines then your body does it for you.
 No need for magic juices, powders or kits.

-Flouride supposedly calcifies in your pineal gland.
-Well if we are talking flouride in toothpaste then there is so little and most of thatvsmall amount is spit out anyway.
-Meaning that you’re ingesting virtually no foouride.
-If you have sensitive teeth, flouride toothpaste is fine.
-I personally use it.
+There is so little and most of that small amount is spit out anyway.
+Meaning that you’re ingesting virtually no fluoride.
+If you have sensitive teeth, fluoride toothpaste seems ideal, just use as directed.

 Many studies have proven blue light throws off our circadian rhythm (your natural hormone sleep cycle that tells your body it’s time to go to bed) which leads to trouble sleeping or even insomnia.
 Wearing blue light glasses at night when looking at screens helps this.

 The idea of plants having defense chemicals is very overblown.
 Such as spinach.
 The average person should not be concerned about it.
+Especially if they cook their veggies.
 There are very rare cases where people can be hyper absorbers.
 These people would be more susceptible to kidney stones.
-Especially if they have a large portion of spinach at every meal.
-If you are worries, have your urine tested for a 24 hour oxalate level.
+But even those people would typically have to eat a large portion of say spinach at every meal.
+If you are truly worried about oxalates, have your urine tested for a 24 hour oxalate level.
 If the result is under 40, you're fine.

 Elderly - New research highlights how exercise chiefly enhances functional brain connectivity in older adults with mild cognitive impairment.
 An effect further complemented by cognitive training and vitamin D. Also, mild resistance training and light physical activity such as walks or even standing up out of a chair repetitively has shown to increase muscle mass and more importantly bone density for the elderly.
 This is a tremendous help to their overall health and longevity.